Back to Candidate List

 - Experience and interest in credentialing and associated issues

-- Commitment to protecting the public through standard setting
+- Commitment to protecting the public through setting standards

 *I also served on the writing team to create the first CSSD examination.